Complaints For The Lawyer

 Duty to Report Misconduct of another Lawyer

-Rule 7.1-3 of the Code of Professional Conduct requires that a member report to the Law Society serious violations of the rules of ethics, including misappropriation of trust funds, abandonment of a law practice, conduct that raises a substantial question as to another lawyer’s trustworthiness or competence as a lawyer or raises a substantial question about a lawyer’s capacity to provide professional services.
+Rule 7.1-3 of the Code of Conduct requires that a member report to the Law Society of Yukon (Society) serious violations of the rules of ethics, including misappropriation of trust funds, abandonment of a law practice, conduct that raises a substantial question as to another lawyer’s trustworthiness or competence as a lawyer or raises a substantial question about a lawyer’s capacity to provide professional services.

-Lawyers have a duty to respond to their law society within the deadlines provided.
+Lawyers have a duty to respond to their society within the deadlines provided.

 The Response Itself